Behzad-amn/AI_journal/README.md

 ## Summary of Features

-1. **Automatic Title**
-   - Automatically generates a title for each journal session using the current date and the word “journal.”

-2. **Guided Prompts**
+1. **Guided Prompts**
-   - Offers three journaling questions or a free-writing option whenever you type **“start.”**
+   - Offers journaling questions or a free-writing option whenever you type **“start.”**

-3. **Deeper Exploration**
+2. **Deeper Exploration**
    - Provides follow-up questions if you choose to **“go deeper,”** continuing until you decide to finish.

-4. **Concise Summaries**
-   - Summarizes each of your journal entries in **3 to 5 sentences**, validating your thoughts and feelings.

 5. **Mind Traps & Reframing**
-   - Highlights up to three potentially negative thought patterns, explains why they’re unhelpful, and suggests healthier alternatives.
+   - Highlights potentially negative thought patterns, explains why they’re unhelpful, and suggests healthier alternatives.

 6. **Emotional Summary**
-   - Identifies the top three emotions from your entries and assigns each a percentage, totaling 100%.
+   - Identifies emotions from your entries.

 7. **Practical Advice**
    - Offers tangible steps or tips to help you improve your mindset or situation.

 8. **Search for Past Entries**
-   - Looks for related entries within the same folder, providing a brief summary if any are found.
+   - Looks for related journals from past, providing a brief summary if any are found.

 9. **Inspiring Quotes**
-   - Supplies a short, relevant quote to encourage reflection or uplift your mood.
+   - A short, relevant quote to encourage reflection or uplift your mood.

 10. **Abstract Artwork**
    - Proposes a creative, artistic interpretation of your emotional state.